 - 40% of Canadians feel overwhelmed by their debt

 - 33% of Canadians have seen their debt increase over the last year

-There are many reasons you might be suffering with debt stress.
+There are many reasons you might be suffering from debt stress.
 Understanding the cause of your debt is important.
-This knowledge helps to design the debt solution.
-Reasons for overwhelming debt include:
+This knowledge helps you to design the best debt solution for your situation.
+Common reasons for overwhelming debt include:

 You may have lost your job or had your hours reduced.
 Bonuses and commissions may have been cut.
 Perhaps your partner has suffered an illness and can’t work, and now you are surviving on a single income.

 Divorce puts a financial strain on both parties, especially if children are involved.
-Suddenly there are two homes to pay for.
-If one partner is unable to pay child support, this creates an even bigger financial gap.
+Suddenly there are two homes to pay for, and each partner is responsible for any joint debt.
+If one partner is responsible for paying child support, this creates an even bigger financial hurdle.